Ductal Carcinoma in Situ (DCIS)

 Mammograms before the age of 50

-A few women said they’d had mammograms before the age of fifty through private healthcare schemes.
+A few women said they’d had mammograms before the age of 50 through private healthcare schemes.
 Some had known of or heard about other women who’d had breast cancer, so were particularly keen to find out if they were healthy.
-One woman said that, whenever she was invited for a routine mammogram on the NHS, she had the x-ray done privately because she had health insurance and would see the same doctor she’d seen before for breast pain.
+One woman said that, whenever she was invited for a routine mammogram on the NHS, she had the X-ray done privately because she had health insurance and would see the same doctor she’d seen before for breast pain.

 At 41, Agnes asked her GP if she could have yearly mammograms because she was concerned about her family history.